 By attracting the right customers by infusing your brand personality into ‘how’ you do things, you will ensure a stronger connection.
 If they love how you do what you do, they will tell their friends, come back time and time again and increase your bottom line.

 Oprah and Ellen are wonderful examples of this.
 They are both talk show hosts so do exactly the same job.
 But how they talk, resonate and inspire are entirely different.
 Oprah is what we call The Sage brand personality.
 Her brand is all about being a philosopher, teacher and advisor.
 Ellen, on the other hand, is The Entertainer – witty, lighthearted and a bit of a trickster.
 They do the same thing but they do them differently which is what people are attracted to.

 What do you do?

 What your brand does is the least important thing to worry about.
 You really don’t have to talk much about what you do, however business owners instantly want to talk about ‘the what’.
 All dentists do the same thing, all designers do the same thing and all deli owners do the same thing.
 Trying to compete with your customer on what you do is like pushing a boulder uphill.
 Its hard work for very little satisfaction.

 There are multiple reasons why a customer may purchase from you versus your competitor.
 It could be convenience, price or quality but the majority of times, people buy into your brand because of how it makes them feel.
 They buy into the reasons you are doing what you are doing as this is what resonates with them.
-Your personality, purpose and performance transcends the obvious answer of what you do.
+Your personality, purpose and performance transcend the obvious answer of what you do.
 With these three elements in play, a profit is just the result of your business activities and decisions.